-The gridding mismatch at a well point is only removed if a few conditions are met:
+The gridding error at a well point is only removed if a few conditions are met:

-- The well point is not an outlier. - The well point uncertainty is less than 1 meter (default).
+- The well point uncertainty is less than 1 meter (default).
 The default value can be modified using <max-SD-for-well-points-interpolation>. - The residual, observation minus trend, is less than the value specified by <max-residual-for-well-points-interpolation>.
 (Default is 999 meters.)
 This gives a possibility to avoid some rare occasions that gives large spikes in the surfaces. - If two well points are close, the surface can get spikes caused by a steep gradient between the well points.
 The maximum allowed gradient can be set using <max-gradient-for-surface-adjustment>.
 (Default is 100.)

-15.2.13.5 <allow-small-surface-adjustment-at-zonation-points>
+17.2.14.5 <allow-small-surface-adjustment-at-zonation-points>

-Description: Removes gridding mismatch along well paths.
-The gridding mismatch has the same cause and is removed in the same way as gridding mismatches for well points.
+Description: Removes gridding errors at zonation points along well paths.
+The gridding error has the same cause and is removed in the same way as gridding errors for well points.
 See <make-surfaces-interpolate-well-points> for details.
-The adjustment of surfaces to remove the gridding mismatch for well paths are consistent with the removal of gridding mismatch for well points.
-The value set by <max-gradient-for-surface-adjustment> affects the removal of gridding mismatches at zonation points and well points.
+The adjustment of grid values to remove the gridding error for well paths are consistent with the removal of gridding errors for well points.